Estimation of the Number Needed to Treat, the Number Needed to be Exposed, and the Exposure Impact Number with Instrumental Variables: APPENDIX

 This simulation setting is analogical to the simulations in Section~\ref{sec5}, except for smaller values of the causal parameters $\psi$ and higher consequent values of the corresponding EIN, NNE and NNT measures.
 Namely, we use the double logit and double probit models described in the simulation setup in Subsection~\ref{subsec:sim_setup} with the same sample sizes.
 This setting can serve as a preliminary sensitivity analysis of the methodology for combining small sample sizes with small causal effects.

-In summary, a combination of small causal effects that lead to high EIN, NNE and NNT values may result in unstable estimators with inflated empirical standard errors.
-However, the average bias remains tolerable in such scenarios.
+In summary, a combination of small causal effects that lead to high EIN, NNE and NNT values may result in unstable estimators with inflated average bias.
+Graphical summary of the estimators' behaviour as a function of the sample size~$n$ can be found in Figures~\ref{sim2:EIN}, ~\ref{sim2:NNE}, and~\ref{sim2:NNT}.
+Table~\ref{tab:2} presents the empirical coverage rates of the $95\%$-level CI, the MCSEs and the average bias for the marginal EIN, NNE, and NNT in double logit and probit models as a function of the sample size~$n$.
 The proportion of non-informative extremely large CIs is also non-neglectable for the EIN and NNT in the double-probit model for the sample size of $500$.
 These caveats are mitigated only for moderate-size sample sizes of $2000$ and higher.
-A possible venue for future research is comprehensive sensitivity analysis and the development of robust estimation methods for such scenarios.
+A possible direction for future research is comprehensive sensitivity analysis and the development of robust estimation methods for such scenarios.